Sebaestschjin/gloomhaven-campaign-manager/README.md

 - [ ] Make waiting easier to use and more obvious
 - [ ] (optional) Support YAML file
 - [ ] put the locked characters back into the game box
+- [ ] encode the quest for retired character into the sheet, so that it can be returned while saving
 - [ ] 🐍 ➡️ 🐫